Natalizumab

 What if I prefer not to take natalizumab during pregnancy?

-Your doctor will be happy to talk to you about any concerns that you might have.
+Your doctor will be happy to discuss any of your concerns.
 It is important that your MS is well-treated during pregnancy in order to avoid a flare-up of symptoms and to keep you healthy.

 As part of routine antenatal care, most women will be offered a very detailed scan at around 20 weeks of pregnancy to check the baby’s development.
 No further scans to check for birth defects will be required, although you may be offered extra growth scans.

-Are there any risks to my baby if the father takes natalizumab?
+Are there any risks to my baby if the father has used natalizumab?

 There is currently no evidence that natalizumab used by the father can harm the baby through effects on the sperm.